The Devil's in the Details

-- Be sure you have access to all the most recent reports from the Department of Health, as well as guest comments and recent reviews of the motel.
+Be sure you have access to all the most recent reports from the Department of Health, as well as guest comments and recent reviews of the motel.
 Before buying a motel for sale by owner, you will want to get a thorough inspection of the property.
 Ask to see the utility bills from the past few years and find out what kind of income you can realistically expect from the property.
 Don't buy into a franchise that doesn't have a good local reputation because oftentimes, the "under new management" signs just aren't enough.

-- Before buying a motel for sale by owner, check with the state or county planning office to see if there are any major construction projects set to begin in the area, and whether any changes will be made to traffic patterns around the property.
+Before buying a motel for sale by owner, check with the state or county planning office to see if there are any major construction projects set to begin in the area, and whether any changes will be made to traffic patterns around the property.
 If so, the property may not be worth as much to you over time.
 Similarly, if new attractions or shopping are popping up, then it is good to buy low, before the value of the property increases.

 Buying a motel for sale by owner can be a great investment, but only when you know exactly what you’re getting into.
 The above factors are just a few to consider before getting involved in a new business but they are the primary ones to influence your decision.
 Consider your options carefully before committing.